keyurdg/driveshaft/README.md

 the job is considered failed, gearmand is updated and the thread is closed.
 Note that the job may keep on running on the HTTP endpoint.
 New pool threads are created as needed to match the configuration.
-4. Jobs are run via the HTTP endpoint `http_uri` defined in the config.
+4. Jobs are run via the HTTP endpoint `job_processing_uri` defined in the config.
 The endpoint will receive the class name and all the args and will have to do the right thing and return SUCCESS/FAILURE along with any response text.
 The thread that is processing the job blocks waiting for a response.